nilaydogan/404-Memory-Not-Found/README.md

-This projects made with Apache NetBeans Because of that To run project , you need to run files in Apache Netbeans
+This projects made with Apache NetBeans Because of that To run project , you need to run files in Apache Netbeans.

 Coding: Mustafa Candan - https://github.com/MeowlockHolmes
         Nilay   Doğan  - https://github.com/nilaydogan